Free Wholesale Price Calculator

 • Food & Beverages: 15-30% wholesale markup.
 Perishability and competition keep markups thin.

 These are starting points — your actual markup should account for platform fees, shipping costs, and competitive positioning.
 Use our Etsy fee calculator, TikTok Shop fee calculator, or eBay fee calculator to factor in marketplace-specific costs.
+You can also use our profit margin calculator to check that your wholesale price still delivers an acceptable margin after all deductions.

 How to Set Wholesale Prices for Ecommerce Marketplaces